Legionnaire’s Prevention & Water Filtration

 • Changes in water pressure

-The definitive report on U.S. infrastructure illustrates the deep challenges the nation faces in upgrading its water and wastewater systems for legionella prevention.
+The definitive report on U.S. infrastructure highlights the significant challenges the nation faces in upgrading its water and wastewater systems to prevent Legionella.
 The U.S. received an overall grade of "D+" on the 2017 American Society of Civil Engineers (ASCE) Infrastructure Report Card.
-Wastewater and drinking water infrastructure scored a "D+" and a "D," respectively.
+Wastewater and drinking water infrastructure received grades of "D+" and "D," respectively.
 The ASCE defines a "D" grade as one that finds "the infrastructure is in poor to fair condition and mostly below standard, with many elements approaching the end of their service life.
 A large portion of the system exhibits significant deterioration.
 Condition and capacity are of serious concern with strong risk of failure."

 The ASHRAE Standard 188-2021 was created to reduce the occurrence of legionellosis and improve legionella prevention in human-occupied, commercial building water systems.
 The standard addresses the design, construction, installation, commissioning, operation, maintenance, and service of centralized building water systems and components to manage legionellosis risk.